 Austria is an arbitration-friendly jurisdiction.
 Accordingly, it is rare to encounter issues in proceedings to obtain recognition and enforcement of an arbitral award in Austria.

-As to the date of submission of this article, Austria has not yet signed the agreement for the termination of intra-EU bilateral investment treaties, which aims to implement the “Achmea decision” rendered by the European Court of Justice.
+At the time of writing, Austria had not yet signed the agreement for the termination of intra-EU bilateral investment treaties, which aims to implement the “Achmea decision” rendered by the ECJ.

 Differentiation between Domestic and Foreign Arbitral Awards

-As concerns recognition and enforcement, Austrian law distinguishes between domestic (with seat of the arbitration in Austria) and foreign (with seat of the arbitration outside of Austria) arbitral awards.
+As concerns recognition and enforcement, Austrian law distinguishes between domestic (with the seat of the arbitration in Austria) and foreign (with the seat of the arbitration outside Austria) arbitral awards.

-Domestic arbitral awards are by law deemed to have the same effect as a final court judgment (Section 607 CCP).
-Based on this and pursuant to Section 1 paragraph 16 EA, domestic arbitral awards constitute an enforceable title under Austrian law.
+Domestic arbitral awards are, by law, deemed to have the same effect as a final court judgment (Section 607, CCP).
+Based on this and pursuant to Section 1 paragraph 16 of the EA, domestic arbitral awards constitute an enforceable title under Austrian law.

-Foreign awards must first be formally recognised and declared enforceable (generally referred to as “exequatur”) by an Austrian court in order to constitute an enforceable title under Austrian law (see Section 406 EA et seq).
+Foreign awards must first be formally recognised and declared enforceable (generally referred to as “exequatur”) by an Austrian court to constitute an enforceable title under Austrian law (see Section 406, EA, et seq).

 Enforceability of Arbitral Awards

 Both the finality of a decision and the fact that it deals with the merits of the case are generally considered prerequisites for an enforceable arbitral award.
 This applies under Austrian law as well as the New York Convention.
 Therefore, the enforcement of interim or interlocutory awards that are not final or deal only with procedural issues raises a number of questions.
-Since the amendment of the Austrian arbitration law (Section 577 CCP et seq) in 2006, these questions have been clarified to the extent that Section 592 CCP explicitly provides that a decision on the jurisdiction of the arbitral tribunal may be rendered in form of an (interim) award and Section 609 paragraph 4 CCP determines that the cost decision shall be rendered in form of an award.
-In both cases, such awards are subject to the same provisions that apply to arbitral awards in general – ie, they become final and binding, are subject to setting-aside proceedings and enforceable.
+Since the amendment of the Austrian arbitration law (Section 577, CCP, et seq) in 2006, these questions have been clarified to the extent that Section 592 of the CCP explicitly provides that a decision on the jurisdiction of the arbitral tribunal may be rendered in the form of an (interim) award and Section 609 paragraph 4 of the CCP determines that the cost decision shall be rendered in the form of an award.
+In both cases, such awards are subject to the same provisions that apply to arbitral awards in general; ie, they become final and binding, are subject to setting-aside proceedings and enforceable.
 Legal analysis has taken this as an indication that interim awards are to be treated as final awards.

 Enforceability of Interim Measures

-Interim measures issued by an arbitral tribunal are dealt with separately under Section 593 CCP.
-The relevant provision applies irrespective of the seat of arbitration – ie, it applies equally to domestic and international arbitrations.
+Interim measures issued by an arbitral tribunal are dealt with separately under Section 593 of the CCP.
+The relevant provision applies irrespective of the seat of arbitration; ie, it applies equally to domestic and international arbitrations.

-Domestic arbitral awards are by law deemed equivalent to a court judgment.
+Domestic arbitral awards are, by law, deemed equivalent to a court judgment.
 They are considered final and binding upon service on the parties.
 In order to apply for enforcement, the arbitral award must be confirmed as final, binding and enforceable by the sole arbitrator – respectively, the presiding arbitrator.
-This requires parties to revert to the arbitrators after service of the arbitral award to have confirmed on the original that the award is final and binding; see also Article 36(6) of the Vienna Rules of Arbitration and Mediation 2018 (Vienna Rules) of the Vienna International Arbitral Centre (VIAC).
+This requires parties to revert to the arbitrators after service of the arbitral award to have confirmed on the original that the award is final and binding; see also Article 36(6) of the Vienna Rules of Arbitration and Mediation 2018 and its newly revised 2021 version in force since 1 July 2021 of the Vienna International Arbitral Centre (VIAC).

-For foreign arbitral awards a declaration of recognition and enforceability must be obtained from the Austrian courts to apply for enforcement.
-The prerequisites under Austrian domestic law (Section 406 EA) and the provisions of international treaties to which Austria is a party, in particular the New York Convention, are very much aligned.
-The competent courts are the district courts (“Bezirksgericht”), at which the award debtor has its seat, domicile or habitual residence or at the place at which the enforcement measure shall be implemented (see Section 409 EA).
+For foreign arbitral awards, a declaration of recognition and enforceability must be obtained from the Austrian courts to apply for enforcement.
+The prerequisites under Austrian domestic law (Section 406, EA) and the provisions of international treaties to which Austria is a party – in particular, the New York Convention – are very much aligned.
+The competent courts are the district courts at which the award debtor has its seat, domicile or habitual residence, or at the place at which the enforcement measure shall be implemented (see Section 409, EA).

-In most cases, the formal requirements of an application for declaration of recognition and enforceability are those of the New York Convention, as – pursuant to Section 614 CCP – international treaties take precedent over Austrian national law.
-However, in deviation from Article IV paragraph 1 lit b New York Convention, Austrian law explicitly states that it is only necessary to provide the original or a certified copy of the arbitration agreement upon request by the court (see Section 614 CCP).
+In most cases, the formal requirements of an application for a declaration of recognition and enforceability are those of the New York Convention, as – pursuant to Section 614 of the CCP – international treaties take precedent over Austrian national law.
+However, in deviation from Article IV paragraph 1 lit b of the New York Convention, Austrian law explicitly states that it is only necessary to provide the original or a certified copy of the arbitration agreement upon request by the court (see Section 614, CCP).

-Furthermore, in case the arbitral award is not in the official court language of Austria (ie, German) it shall be translated and the translation in its turn shall be certified by an official or sworn translator or by a diplomatic or consular agent.
+Furthermore, if the arbitral award is not in the official court language of Austria (ie, German), it shall be translated and the translation shall be certified by an official or sworn translator, or by a diplomatic or consular agent.
 In Austria, all translators listed as court sworn translators fulfil the requirement of "official or sworn translator" under the New York Convention.
-Austrian courts require the translation of the entire award, in comparison to other countries where partial translations may be deemed sufficient (OGH 3 Ob 211/05h).
+Austrian courts require the translation of the entire award, in comparison to other countries, where partial translations may be deemed sufficient (OGH 3 Ob 211/05h).

-The actual enforcement proceedings are conducted in the same way as domestic proceedings (see 2.2 Enforcement of Domestic Judgments) by means of application to the competent district court (“Bezirksgericht”) either where the award debtor has its seat, or where the object, asset, third-party debtor is registered or located.
+The actual enforcement proceedings are conducted in the same way as domestic proceedings (see 2.2 Enforcement of Domestic Judgments) by means of application to the competent district court where the award debtor has its seat or where the object, asset or third-party debtor is registered or located.

 An application for declaration of recognition and enforceability does not trigger court fees.
 For the application for enforcement, the general rules apply (see 2.2 Enforcement of Domestic Judgments).